Slavery in Spain: Slavery in Christian Iberia

 In the Christian kingdoms of northern Iberia, slavery existed as well, originally as a continuation of Visigothic practices.
-Though enslavement of Christians was originally permitted, over the period from the 8th to the 11th centuries the Christian kingdoms gradually ceased this practice, limiting their pool of slaves to Muslims from Al-Andalus.
+Though enslavement of Christians was originally permitted, over the period from the 8th to the 11th centuries the Christian kingdoms gradually ceased this practice, limiting their pool of slaves to Muslims from al-Andalus.
 Unlike the routine use of large slave gangs under the Romans, slavery in the medieval north mostly provided supplements to the workforce of free laborers and temporary labor for special projects.
 Male slaves also might be servants or agents, while female slaves often were domestics and concubines.

 With the phasing out of Christian slavery, the Christian kingdoms passed through a period where most slaves would come from military campaigns in the Muslim south.
 In the western kingdom of Castile, this remained the dominant pattern throughout the Middle Ages.
 The pool of slaves was only expanded in the second half of the 15th century when the Castilians and Portuguese began their nautical probes down the Atlantic coast of Africa, through which sub-Saharan African slaves were first introduced in larger numbers into Europe.

 In eastern Iberia, in Aragon with its coastal centers of Barcelona and Valencia, slavery evolved in the later Middle Ages.
 Rather than acquire their slaves primarily by war in Iberia, they instead joined in a burgeoning common slave market of the Christian Western Mediterranean, with the slaves largely taken in military campaigns by the Italian states against the peoples of the eastern and southern shores of the Mediterranean, as well as north of the Black Sea.
 The imported slaves were non-Christian, or at least non-Catholic, and mostly females who would serve as domestics, referred to as ancillae, and sometimes concubines, within the households of the growing urban centers of eastern Iberia.
 They were encouraged to convert, and were more frequently manumitted than in the western states.
 Aragon also supplied tens of thousands of slaves to these slave markets following their conquests of Muslim Majorca and Minorca.

 Christian states prohibited their Jewish and Mudéjar residents from owning Christian slaves.
 As an unintended consequence, this increased the Muslim slave-owners' resistance to assimilation, their faith being reinforced by exposure to slaves from countries where Islam was dominant.

-Slavery after 1492
+Post-unification Spain

-After 1492, Spain was united and slavery was performed under the same rules in all Spain.
+After dynastic union of the Crown of Castile and the Crown of Aragon in 1479 under Catholic Monarchs, and with its formal establishment in 1492, Spain was united and slavery was performed under the same rules in all Spain.